 It provides 3 "modes" of functionality, "Xpunge", "MultiXpunge" and "Timer".
 The "Xpunge" mode works on a single account, "MultiXpunge" works on multiple accounts and "Timer" offers a way to process multiple accounts automatically at a specific time every day and at regular intervals from the time Thunderbird is started.

-The extension makes available one button that can be added to the main Thunderbird toolbar, called "MultiXpunge".
+The extension makes available one button, called "MultiXpunge", which can be added to the Thunderbird toolbars.

 Note that the button is not visible by default, you

-will have to manually add it to the toolbar by following these instructions.
+will have to manually add it to your preferred toolbar by following these instructions.